 About 85% of UK homes use gas boilers for heating, making it one of the most polluting sectors of the economy.
 The fossil fuels used in our homes for heating, hot water, and cooking make up more than a fifth of the UK’s carbon emissions, meaning low-carbon alternatives are critical if the UK hopes to meet its climate targets.

-A properly installed heat pump, which is the right size for the property, should keep indoor temperatures toasty.
-They are designed to keep indoor spaces at a steady temperature with gentle top-ups throughout the day, rather than ramping up quickly with a quick blast of fossil fuels like a traditional gas boiler.
+A properly installed heat pump, which is the right size for the property, and the correct radiators should keep indoor temperatures toasty.
+They are designed to keep indoor spaces at a steady temperature with gentle top-ups throughout the day, rather than ramping up quickly like a traditional gas boiler.
 As a result, they are popular across Nordic countries where winter temperatures are far colder than in the UK.

-If you have plenty of outdoor space you could consider a ground source heat pump, which requires a 100m borehole nearby.
-If space is tight an air source heat pump can sit directly outside a home, and should make only as much noise as a fridge.
-Both options require a cupboard for an indoor water heater.
-If you're on your home project and want to install heat pumps, get in touch with us now!
-Property Contractors 247 offers affordable construction services.
-Call us now!
-02079162087
+If you have plenty of outdoor space you could consider a ground source heat pump, which requires a borehole nearby.
+If hole is tight an air source heat pump can sit directly outside a home.
+Both options require a cupboard for an indoor water tank.

 All Rights Reserved © Copyright 2022 Property Contractors 247 | A Stunning Web Designs Creation